kkriti01/lanyon/about.md

   “when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.”
   </p>
   <p>
-  Hey there!
-I am a software engineer based out in Mumbai.I am currently working as a python developer in a startup.
+  I am a software engineer based out in Mumbai.I am currently working as a python developer in a Startup.
   </p>
   <p>
   I have previously worked as a system engineer in Infosys pvt.
 Limited.
-I am havng experince in full stack development with a focus on backend development using Django, Flask.
+I am highly experinced in Full stack development with a focus on backend development using Django, Flask.
   </p>
   <p>